murungiKirima/meal-tracker/README.md

 npm install typescript -g
 apm install atom-typescript

+## Development server

+Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.
 ## Support and contact details

 The application is almost bug free so far but if you may run into any problems please feel free to contact me on via my email; murungikirima@gmail.com with all your queries and I will be sure to get back to you within the shortest time.